runtools/run/docs/content/introduction/sharing-a-resource.md

 #### Publishing a resource

-Now that you're registered let's publish the first resource you created at the beginning of this introduction – the legendary ["Hello, World!"](/docs/introduction/getting-started).
+Now that you're registered, let's publish the first resource you created at the beginning of this introduction – the legendary ["Hello, World!"](/docs/introduction/getting-started).

 First, you must `@import` Resdir's base resource: